 🧂 Substitutions & Additions

-If you happen to have self-rising flour on hand, you can swap out the flour and baking soda in this recipe.
+If you have self-rising flour, you can swap out the flour and baking soda in this recipe.
 Use 2 cups of self-rising flour instead.

 What Can I Substitute For Lard in Homemade Flour Tortillas?